 York Castle Museum is famous for its Victorian street, Kirkgate, which we have recreated to show what York was like between 1870 and 1901.
 All the shops are based on real shops in York and any characters referred to were all real people.
-Some of the shops are open to visit and some are even staffed by our costumed guides - do talk to them, they're very knowledgeable.
+Some of the shops may be staffed by our volunteers.
+There should also be costumed guides on the street - do talk to the guides and volunteers, they're very knowledgeable.

-WALK DOWN THE STAIRS TO THE CONCOURSE.
+MALK DOWN THE STAIRS TO THE CONCOURSE.
 WALK PAST THE FRONT ENTRANCE, THROUGH THE SHOP THEN UP THE STAIRS TO YOUR RIGHT.
 THERE ARE TOILETS HERE.
-(OR FOR DISABLED ACCESS, THROUGH THE SHOP AND DOWN THE RAMP IN FRONT OF YOU TO THE LIFT).
+(OR FOR AN ACCESSIBLE ENTRANCE, THROUGH THE SHOP AND DOWN THE RAMP IN FRONT OF YOU TO THE LIFT).